 When your kids get to high school, they must take the Math-U-See Stewardship course.
 It is biblical and amazing.
 And also, check out Steve Demme’s podcasst: Building Faith Families.
 You can see why I love this company!

 My high schoolers always watch the Dave Ramsey Financial Peace series with us.
 But with my third child, I purchased the Foundations course for high school.
 He loves it.
-It’s Financial Peace, but with some more relevant content for teens.
+It’s Financial Peace, but it was specifically designed as a homeschool program for high school, with more relevant content for teens.
 It’s on sale a LOT, so get it when it’s cheap!

 This is where you’ll see my mix of “relaxed and rigorous.”
 I’ll link to some blog posts that explain our methods on launguage arts instruction below.

 The most important, constant thing we do is read.
 I read aloud to all the kids, they read to themselves, and everyone enjoys audiobooks.

 Reading instruction is the first thing my kids do in school.
 And that’s it.
 I just focus on phonics (and with that comes spelling).
 I have used two different curricula successfully: